njoubert/MaraudersMap/README.md

 - Weather-resistant in dusty and extreme temperature environments.
 - Resilient to power-cycling
 - Support 20 to 50 people.
+- Be as passive as possible: don't interfere with people's burn, it's not a cellphone.

 <br/>
 ## SDR - System Design Review